JohnKearney1/repostudio/README.md

 # ProGit

-ProGit is a first of its kind version control software build specifically for audio professionals.
+ProGit is a first of its kind version control software built specifically with audio professionals in mind.
 It is built using Tauri, React and Typescript.

 ## Setup